mkmojo/LogicAI/README.md

-This is assignments and programming homework for Logic Foundation of AI taught by professor Lenhard Schubert at the University of Rochester.
+This is a repository of the assignments and programming homeworks for Logic Foundation of AI taught by professor Lenhart Schubert at the University of Rochester.